Algebraic Structures

 Rings

-A ring is a triple $(R, +, \cdot)$ where $R$ is a set, $+$ is an binary operation $R$ and $\cdot$ is an associative binary operation on $R$ such that the following properties hold:
+A ring is a triple $(R, +, \cdot)$ where $R$ is a set, $+$ is a binary operation and $\cdot$ is an associative binary operation such that the following properties hold:

 - $(R, +, 0)$ is an abelian group